Georges Nagelmackers: Career

 While spending ten months travelling throughout America, he was exposed to train travel on Pullman carriages.
 He became convinced that there was a market for Pullman-type carriages in Europe.
 After a proposal to George Pullman to collaborate on developing the European market was rebuffed, Nagelmackers returned to Europe.

 Other versions of his biography maintain that Georges Nagelmackers knew about sleeping cars as they were already in operation in Belgium before he traveled to the United States, and that he never actually met George Pullman.

 In 1870 he published a proposal to develop sleeper carriages for the European market called "Projet d'Installation de wagons-lits sur les chemins de fer du continent" (Project for the installation of sleeping cars on the railways of the Continent).
-However the outbreak of the Franco-Prussian War delayed the granting of a concession from the Belgian government and the establishment of his first sleeper-carriage service.
+However, the outbreak of the Franco-Prussian War delayed the granting of a concession from the Belgian government and the establishment of his first sleeper-carriage service.

-In 1872 Georges Nagelmackers founded the company Georges Nagelmackers & Company, which later became Compagnie Internationale des Wagons-Lits (CIWL).
+In 1872, Georges Nagelmackers founded the company Georges Nagelmackers & Company, which later became Compagnie Internationale des Wagons-Lits (CIWL).
 He headquartered the company in Paris and created the Compagnie Internationale des Grands Hotels to develop and operate luxury hotels along its trains' routes.
 His strategy consisted of convincing train operators to attach his sleeping and restaurant cars to their trains to diversify train travelers' choices.
 The first CIWL-only train became operational in 1882.

 The Orient Express was launched 4 October 1883.
 Later, he bought the Mudanya–Bursa line and sold it to the French in 1891.
 He also bought the Smyrna–Kasaba Railway in 1893 and also sold it to the French the following year.

 In June 1900, Nagelmackers won the four-in-hand (mail coach) driving event during the International Horse Show in Paris.
 The show was part of the Exposition Universelle, and the equestrian events were later classified as part of the 1900 Summer Olympics.

 Personal life

 Nagelmackers was married to Sophie Françoise Marguerite Mermet (1848–1909).
-Before her death in 1909, they were the parents of:
+They were the parents of: